Srynetix/gdpm/README.md

 Synchronize/Install registered dependencies from the current project.
 You can pass another folder using the `--path` argument.

 It will also scan the `addons` folder and register dependencies as `current` if they are not present in the dependency list.
+You can specify a plugin name to synchronize only one plugin.

 *Examples:*